hoijui/zvtm/zvtm-cluster/trunk/doc/deploy.md

 Important slave options:

+`-b` block id

+`-f` fullscreen

+`-d` device (screen name, when fullscreen is enabled)

+`-u` undecorated (to simulate full screen if needed)

+`-n` group name (should match the string given in the master application `setMaster()` call)

 ### Launching the master

 Launching the master is the easiest part.
-Wait until the slaves have initialized, then ...
+Wait until the slaves have initialized, then launch the application as for local development.
+The only change is the bind address if you specified a local one (see Gotchas).
+There is an example run script in `src/main/resources/scripts/master_run.sh`.

 ### Killing the slaves

 Normally, stopping the master should kill the slaves after a while.
 If it is not the case, you could write a kill script that would invoke e.g. `killall -9 java` on each wall machine (provided no important java-based daemon is running on the wall).
 On WILD, the `wildo` command can be used, e.g `wildo killall -9 java`.

+### Borders

+If you want to take the screen bezels into account, add the bezel width and height to your `blockWidth` and `blockHeight` dimensions.

 ## Gotchas - Troubleshooting